Bartekus/live-polling/README.md

 ## History

+* 0.0.11 Added audience count and enabled saving its state
 * 0.0.10 Fixed typo error with App and added a callback for client to change the state of the Audience based on join function
 * 0.0.9 Added emitter for use by the Join Form module /App and app-server have been configured to reflect this
 * 0.0.8 Added Join form module for use by Display